What is the Right Hat Shape for Me?

 People come in all sizes and shapes, which includes people with big ears.
 Many a time over 100 years as hat makers, we have been asked to recommend the best hat for someone with big ears.
 After careful consideration of this important question, we recommend a hat that is best proportioned to the face, and one that permits the hat to become the dominant feature.
 Both medium and wide brim hats (and not very narrow brim hats) are our best recommendation.
 Choosing a medium or wide brim that extends further out dominating the overall look is the key.
 And indeed, a flat brim versus a rolled brim is probably also the better choice.

-My Head Size is Huge, and I have a Narrow Face and Chin.
+My Head Size is Large, and I have a Narrow Face and Chin.
 What to Do?

 Our recommendation is a hat with a medium crown height, a tapered shape, and pinched towards the front, best in a medium brim.
 (Many of our hats, particularly many of our fedoras, meet this requirement!)
 When choosing a smaller brim, make sure it is a snap brim, which will balance a top-heavy face.
 Also, consider choosing a narrow plainer band that will help deemphasize a bigger head.